-Prior to joining the European Union in 1986, Spain was still recovering from the aftermath of the Spanish civil war and as a result, little money was invested into the infrastructure of the country including the water supplies.
+Before joining the European Union in 1986, Spain was still recovering from the aftermath of the Spanish Civil War and as a result, little money was invested into the infrastructure of the country including the water supplies.

 Between 1986 and 2008 the country received over 21 Billion Euros in EU funding to improve the country's infrastructure.
 This meant that Spain was able to invest more money into its water filtration and management systems making it one of the best in Europe.

-Many of the Spanish regions enjoy excellent tap water, however, others may have limited regulation, filtration and quality testing, so how your water tastes can depend on the region you live in or visit.
+Many Spanish regions enjoy excellent tap water, however, others may have limited regulation, filtration and quality testing, so how your water tastes can depend on the region you live in or visit.

 Is tap water in Spain safe to drink?